aknagarajan88/Accounting_app/README.md

-This project is an Accounting App for any business
+This project is an Accounting App for any business!